computing-den/unforget/README.md

 To log out, send a POST request to ```/api/login?token=TOKEN```

-In the following sections, all the requests to the server must include the ```token``` either as a parameter in the URL (e.g. ```/api/partial-sync?token=XXX```) or as a cookie named ```unforget_token```.
+In the following sections, all the requests to the server must include the ```token``` either as a query parameter in the URL (e.g. ```/api/partial-sync?token=XXX```) or as a cookie named ```unforget_token```.

 Notice that we never send the raw password to the server.
 Instead we calculate its hash as ```password_client_hash``` which is derived from the username, password, and a static random number.
 It is important to use the exact same algorithm for calculating the hash if you want to be able to use the official Unforget client as well as your own.
 The ```encryption_salt``` is a random number used to derive the key for encryption and decryption of notes.
 It is stored on the server and provided on login.

-See [TODO](TODO) to find out how to calculate the hash and pick the encryption salt in TypeScript, Python, C#, Java, and Go.
+The [examples](#examples) show how to calculate the hash and generate the salt.

 ## Get Notes